learn-co-students/js-weather-api-ajax-001/README.md

 * In `init.js`, make a variable, `API_KEY`, and define it as the string of your Weather Underground key.
 * Also in `init.js`, make a variable `URL` that will be the URL that your code will fetch hourly JSON data on New York city's weather.
 Read the [docs](http://www.wunderground.com/weather/api/d/docs?d=data/hourly) to figure out what it'll be.
 * Use jQuery to fetch the JSON using an [AJAX request](http://api.jquery.com/jquery.ajax/).
-* Filter the JSON so that each hour, in military time, is associated with a temperature, in fahrenheit.
+* Associatoe each hour, in military time, with a temperature, in fahrenheit.
 * Use the data you found in the line above to make a line chart with Chart.js.
 Refer to its [line chart docs](http://www.chartjs.org/docs/#line-chart-example-usage) for help.
 Render the chart in the canvas with the id `NYCWeatherChart`.

 ## Resources